hawic2t/hawic2t/README.md

 - :star: National Missing Person Hackathon - Case Manager - Fri 13th Sept: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.

-- 🌃: Cyber collective - US - the course: Internet street smarts course: reviewer of course content note from PDF
+- 🌃: Cyber collective Internet street smarts 2024 course: designed to empower everyday people with essential digital safetyskills.
+Course content reviewer.

 - 🎙️: Podcast recording with Galah Cyber Founder to discuss the founder journey.